• Skip to primary navigation

 • Print

 If you are new to the matcha world, you may be wondering how to determine high quality matcha from lower quality matcha.
-What is the difference?
+What is the difference when it comes to good vs bad quality matcha?
 Will the health benefits be compromised with the lower grade matcha?

 a light grey background photo with light skinned hands holding a tan ceramic matcha bowl and a light tan matcha whisk with several tines about to whisk a dark green matcha tea. decoratively placed at the bottom are two white and tan smaller ceramic bowls. in dark green writing on a tan banner at the top reads Matcha buying guide in cursive font. below the tea picture reads Good vs Bad Matcha in bold cursive and below that in non bold type says and how to tell the difference! on the left along the side turned reads mindfullyhealthyliving.com this …